 If you’re ready to hit your daily step goals and want to get outside, check out our list of the best trekking poles below.

 For trekking poles that can stand up to rocky conditions, try the TrailBuddy Trekking Poles.
 The TrailBuddy poles are made from aircraft-grade aluminum and can withstand pressure and impact even on rocky and uneven ground.
 The TrainBuddy poles are one of the lightest aluminum poles available and come with interchangeable tips that are designed specifically for use on ice, mud or sand, paved and rocky surfaces and snow.
 The affordable set is available in a variety of colors and comes with a carrying bag, two pairs of rubber tips, one pair of connectors, a mud basket and a snow basket for light snowshoeing.
 The telescopic poles can be adjusted from 24.5 inches to 54 inches high.
 We like that the TrailBuddy poles are available in eight color options, making it easy to distinguish between poles when in a large group.

 Pros: The handles on the TrailBuddy poles are wrapped in cork, which is naturally moisture-wicking and keeps hands comfortable in both hot and cold weather.

 Cons: The tips can sometimes loosen or fall off completely when walking.

-3. Bafx Products Adjustable Anti Shock Aluminum Hiking Poles
+6. Bafx Products Adjustable Anti-Shock Aluminum Hiking Poles

 Pros: The Bafx can be adjusted to comfortably fit users between 3’6” and 6’4” and are ideal for taller hikers.

-Cons: The Bafx poles weight 12.4 ounces each and are the heaviest poles on our list.
+Cons: The Bafx poles weight 12.4 ounces each and are one of the heaviest poles on our list.
 The lock feature can be difficult to twist when wearing gloves or in wet conditions.